airbus-cyber/graylog-plugin-alert-wizard/README.md

 ## Upgrading

+### Upgrading to 5.x.x (TODO : FIX Version before delivery)

+The 'search query' parameter of alert rules has been added.
+The following migration procedure must be followed:
+1. Export rules from the preceding version,
+2. Delete all rules,
+3. Install version 5.x.x,
+4. Import rules.

 ### Upgrading to 5.2.0

 The internal representation of alert rules has been drastically changed.
 The following migration procedure must be followed: